 Seeing Science in the Everyday

-During our visit, we watched children zip down a brightly colored slide, gather to work a series of pulleys operating a conveyor belt filled with soft, foam blocks, and weigh and sort produce at the “market.”
+During our visit, we watched children zip down a brightly colored slide, join in to work a series of pulleys operating a conveyor belt filled with soft foam blocks, and weigh and sort produce at the “market.”
 Further in, kids gathered around to draw on a light table, operated shadow displays in the windows of Curious George’s apartment building, played rounds of putt-putt golf, and used a wind machine to make whirligigs spin on the farm.

-While none of the activities in Curious George™: Let’s Get Curious! require a deep understanding of advanced scientific concepts, every one includes something that we could potentially experience with our children in daily life, reminding us that we don’t have to be physicists ourselves to be active participants in our child’s educational journey.
+While none of the activities in Curious George™: Let’s Get Curious! require a deep understanding of advanced scientific concepts, every one includes a basic principle we could potentially experience with our children in daily life, reminding us that we don’t have to be physicists ourselves to be active participants in our child’s educational journey.

 As Guild pointed out, “This exhibit is geared to preschoolers and early learners, but it’s just as much for parents as a reminder that you can talk about science wherever you are.”